home-assistant/developers.home-assistant/docs/core/entity/light.md

 | `ColorMode.RGB` | The light can be dimmed and its color can be adjusted.
 The light's brightness can be set using the `brightness` parameter and read through the `brightness` property.
 The light's color can be set using the `rgb_color` parameter and read through the `rgb_color` property. `rgb_color` is an (r, g, b) tuple (not normalized for brightness).
 | `ColorMode.RGBW` | The light can be dimmed and its color can be adjusted.
 The light's brightness can be set using the `brightness` parameter and read through the `brightness` property.
 The light's color can be set using the `rgbw_color` parameter and read through the `rgbw_color` property. `rgbw_color` is an (r, g, b, w) tuple (not normalized for brightness).
 | `ColorMode.RGBWW` | The light can be dimmed and its color can be adjusted.
 The light's brightness can be set using the `brightness` parameter and read through the `brightness` property.
 The light's color can be set using the `rgbww_color` parameter and read through the `rgbww_color` property. `rgbww_color` is an (r, g, b, cw, ww) tuple (not normalized for brightness).
 | `ColorMode.WHITE` | The light can be dimmed and its color can be adjusted.
 In addition, the light can be set to white mode.
 The light's brightness can be set using the `brightness` parameter and read through the `brightness` property.
 The light can be set to white mode by using the `white` parameter with the desired brightness as value.
 Note that there's no `white` property.
-If both `brighthness` and `white` are present in a service call, the `white` parameter will be updated with the value of `brightness`.
+If both `brighthness` and `white` are present in a service action call, the `white` parameter will be updated with the value of `brightness`.
 If this mode is supported, the light *must* also support at least one of `ColorMode.HS`, `ColorMode.RGB`, `ColorMode.RGBW`, `ColorMode.RGBWW` or `ColorMode.XY` and *must not* support `ColorMode.COLOR_TEMP`.
 | `ColorMode.XY` | The light can be dimmed and its color can be adjusted.
 The light's brightness can be set using the `brightness` parameter and read through the `brightness` property.
 The light's color can be set using the `xy_color` parameter and read through the `xy_color` property. `xy_color` is an (x, y) tuple.

 Note that in color modes `ColorMode.RGB`, `ColorMode.RGBW` and `ColorMode.RGBWW` there is brightness information both in the light's `brightness` property and in the color.
 As an example, if the light's brightness is 128 and the light's color is (192, 64, 32), the overall brightness of the light is: 128/255 * max(192, 64, 32)/255 = 38%.